-The fair value of the performance shares was estimated using a Monte Carlo simulation with a risk free rate of return of 1.4% and a three year volatility of 47.7%.
+The fair value of the performance shares was estimated using a Monte Carlo simulation.
 The share-based compensation for performance shares are recognized, net of estimated forfeitures, ratably over the requisite service period, or vesting period.
+The following table contains the weighted-average assumptions used to estimate the fair value of performance shares granted.
+These assumptions are highly subjective and changes in these assumptions can materially affect the fair value estimate.